tarmoj/CsoundRemote/README.md

 ### Writing and loading custom UI

-You can export widgets from **CsoundQt** starting from version 0.9.6 with *File->Export to QML*.
-Not all widgets are supported now (currently Label, Button, Slider, SpinBox (but only with integer step), Knob are converted).
+You can export widgets from **CsoundQt** starting from version 0.9.6 with *File->Export widgets to QML*.
+Not all widgets are supported now (currently Label, Button, Slider, SpinBox (but only with integer step) and Knob are converted).

-If you write your own QML UI-s it might be convenient to use Designer tool of QtCreator that has great graphical interface for designing UI-s rather intuitively.
+If you write your own QML UI-s it might be convenient to use Designer tool of [QtCreator](http://doc.qt.io/qtcreator/creator-visual-editor.html) that has great graphical interface for designing UI-s rather intuitively.

 A minimal example of a QML could look: